Solcast/solcast_net/README.md

 ![Run Windows Environment Editor](/imgs/win_launch_environment_editor.png)

-Add a user or system `environment variable` to hold the Solcast API key.
+Add a `USER` or `SYSTEM` `environment variable` to hold the Solcast API key.
 User environment variables will only be available to your particular user, system environment variables are shared for all users on the system

 ![Add Windows User Solcast API key](/imgs/win_env_user_variable.png)